Tracing Japanese History via

 In ancient times, Japanese culture developed significantly through exchange with the Asian continent.
 In the early eighth century, Japan's capital was established in ancient Nara (then known as Heijokyo), forming an important foundation for the nation and its culture.
 In Nara, six temples and shrines, the Heijo Palace ruins, and the Kasugayama Primeval Forest have been designated World Heritage Sites.

-Historic Monuments of Ancient Kyoto (Kyoto, Uji, Otsu cities)
+Historic Monuments of Ancient Kyoto (Kyoto, Uji, Otsu Cities)

 At the end of the eighth century, the capital was moved from ancient Nara to Nagaoka-kyo and then to Heian-kyo (present day Kyoto).
 For the more than 1,200 years since then, Kyoto has been the center of Japanese culture.
 Sixteen temples and shrines and Nijo Castle are listed as World Heritage Sites.